Guidance

 Accountability policy for apprenticeship training providers

-It’s important to protect the experience of all apprentices, increase achievements and drive-up quality.
+It’s important to protect the experience of all apprentices, increase achievements and drive up quality.
 We also want to ensure that pockets of poor provision do not undermine the performance of apprenticeship provision more broadly and brand of the programme.
 Apprenticeships rely on the commitment and effective collaboration between an employer, an apprentice, and a training provider.
 While all parties have a key role to play in the success of an apprenticeship, we know that the quality of training is a major factor in whether apprentices successfully complete their apprenticeship.

 This framework provides a holistic, timely and data-led approach to training provider accountability.
-The framework provides a wide range of quality indicators with specified threshold that providers can use to support self-improvement.
+It provides a wide range of quality indicators with specified threshold that providers can use to support self-improvement.
 These will reduce the likelihood that we’ll need to intervene.
 We’ll use this information to determine when and where intervention may be needed.

 Now that the framework is established, we’ll be taking a more robust approach in its application.
 We’re retaining the same indicators, but we’re introducing higher thresholds for 3 of the 10 indicators (withdrawals, apprentices past planned end date, and breaks in learning) and removing the 250-apprentice threshold that applied to 3 of the measures.